 Seafood Salad

-Seafood Salad is so delicious, and can be served as a meal or for appetizers!
+This cold Seafood Salad is so easy to make and it’s super affordable!
+Serve this creamy and tangy salad as a light meal or for appetizers!
 Scoop it into a lettuce wrap, pile onto a bun or serve it with crackers!

 This inexpensive seafood salad is made with imitation crab and lobster meat and real baby shrimp!
 Along the same lines as our hot Lobster Delight Dip, you’re friends and family won’t know the difference!

-Not only will no one care that you’re using imitation seafood for this Seafood Salad recipe, they’re all going to be asking you for the recipe!
-I mean if you’re one that can afford a couple pounds of lobster and crab meat for a seafood salad, by all means make that substitution.
+Not only will no one care that you’re using imitation crab or lobster for this Seafood Salad recipe, they’re all going to be asking you for the recipe!
+It’s creamy, tangy, fresh and herby.

 How To Make Seafood Salad